-As of November 18, 2020, New York City has seen a total of 574,000 coronavirus cases.
-Over the past week, there has been an average of 4,664 cases per day, an increase of 117 percent from the average two weeks earlier.
+As of December 17, 2020, New York City has seen a total of 370,000 coronavirus cases.
 The positivity rate refers to the percent of people testing positive out of total tests administered.
 The city is seeing a steady increase in the number of cases and is possibly approaching a second wave.

-Due to recent surges in COVID-19 cases in New York, Governor Andrew Cuomo has instituted some new restrictions on bars, restaurants, and gyms.
-These restrictions are intended to mitigate the spread of COVID-19 and lessen the burden on our hospitals as flu season approaches.
+Due to recent surges in COVID-19 cases in New York, Governor Andrew Cuomo has instituted restrictions.

 Will gyms, bars, and restaurants have to close in NYC?

-No, gyms, bars, and restaurants in NYC will be able to remain open at limited capacity during the daytime.
-These facilities will all need to close at 10 pm.
-Other nonessential businesses are still permitted to remain open at limited capacity.
+Other nonessential businesses are still permitted to remain open at a limited capacity.
 In addition, many public schools are still open, but if there is an NYC coronavirus surge, there may need to be a transition to remote learning.